-In order to better appreciate the functionality of the DG/S Software Tool, the addressing of the DG/S 1.1 and DG/S 1.16.1 are described in this section.
+In order to better appreciate the functionality of the Gateway Software Tool, the addressing is described in this section.

-For the simple DG/S 1.1 it is not necessary to perform DALI commissioning (configuration).
-The DG/S 1.1 automatically detects the connected DALI equipment and assigns an address in ascending order if no DALI address is available, which is then simultaneously represented on the KNX.
+The gateway automatically detects the connected DALI equipment and assigns an address in ascending order if no DALI address is available, which is then simultaneously represented on the KNX.

-The same is also the case with the DG/S 1.16.1, unless otherwise parameterised in the parameter window General on page 34, the automatic DALI addressing is suppressed.
-Furthermore, with the DG/S 1.16.1 commissioning must be undertaken independently of the automatic DALI addressing in order to assign the DALI devices to lighting groups.
+This is the case unless otherwise parameterised in the parameter window General on page 29, the automatic DALI addressing is suppressed.
+Furthermore, with the Gateway commissioning must be undertaken independently of the automatic DALI addressing in order to assign the DALI devices to lighting groups.
 These lighting groups are indicated on the KNX.
-Control of the individual 64 DALI devices via the KNX is not possible with the DG/S 1.16.1.
-Only when a DALI device is assigned to any lighting group are the DALI devices controllable via the fields in Output A. If this is not the case, in parameter window A: Group, page 56, there are parameterisation options, where the DG/S 1.16.1 automatically assigns DALI devices to lighting group 16 if they do not belong to a lighting group.
-Thus all connected DALI devices are again assigned to at least one lighting group and can be controlled commonly via the fields in Output A via the KNX with the DG/S Software Tool even without a manual lighting group assignment.
+Control of the individual 64 DALI devices via the KNX is not possible with the Gateway.
+Only when a DALI device is assigned to any lighting group are the DALI devices controllable via the fields in Output A. If this is not the case, in parameter window A: Group, page 51, there are parameterisation options, where the Gateway automatically assigns DALI devices to lighting group 16 if they do not belong to a lighting group.
+Thus all connected DALI devices are again assigned to at least one lighting group and can be controlled commonly via the fields in Output A via the KNX with the Gateway Software Tool even without a manual lighting group assignment.

-As soon as the gateway operating voltage is applied, the DG/S checks all outputs for existing DALI devices.
+As soon as the gateway operating voltage is applied, the Gateway checks all outputs for existing DALI devices.

-This process is also started after a download or KNX voltage recovery or DG/S operating voltage recovery and may take about 90 seconds, depending on the number of connected DALI devices.
+This process is also started after a download or KNX voltage recovery or Gateway operating voltage recovery and may take about 90 seconds, depending on the number of connected DALI devices.
 If equipment with DALI interfaces is detected which has not been assigned with a DALI address (default delivery state, DALI short address 255), the gateway will automatically assign a DALI address.
-The detected DALI device receives the first free DALI address (0 to 63) in the DG/S. If no DALI services are detected, the first DALI device is assigned with DALI address 0 and is made available in the DG/S on the KNX as device 1.
+The detected DALI device receives the first free DALI address (0 to 63) in the Gateway.
+If no DALI services are detected, the first DALI device is assigned with DALI address 0 and is made available in the Gateway on the KNX as device 1.
 The second device is assigned with DALI address 1 and is made available on the KNX as device 2.

-The sequence in which the DALI master, in our case the DG/S, finds a device with DALI interface cannot be influenced.
+The sequence in which the DALI master, in our case the Gateway, finds a device with DALI interface cannot be influenced.
 If the connected DALI device already has a DALI address, e.g. exchange device from another system, it will not be changed.
 This also applies for the group information.
-The DG/S proceeds exactly as an individual DALI device which is not available on the KNX.
+The Gateway proceeds exactly as an individual DALI device which is not available on the KNX.

-If the new DALI device has a DALI address, which is used in the DG/S, one of both DALI devices with the same addresses will be assigned with a new and unused DALI address.
-Here, the old DALI device, which is already connected to the DG/S, may receive a new address.
+If the new DALI device has a DALI address, which is used in the Gateway, one of both DALI devices with the same addresses will be assigned with a new and unused DALI address.
+Here, the old DALI device, which is already connected to the Gateway, may receive a new address.